claimvantage/absence-piechart/README.md

 2. git commit -m "commit message goes here"
 3. git push heroku master

+## Files
-The Proicfile declares what commands are to be executed on Heroku.
+1. Proicfile declares what commands are to be executed on Heroku.
 The procfile starts the node js application.
+2. package.json and package-lock.json list the appliation dependencies.
+These dependencies are installed when the application is deployed to Heroku.
+3. app.js is the webserver.
+It listens for requests and returns the buffer of a pie chart png image.

 ## References
 1. https://developers.google.com/chart/image/docs/making_charts